 Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-related Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-- You have less than £3,000 in capital or savings
+- You have less than £3,000 in capital or savings;

-- You are not in full time education
+- You are not in full time education.

 This application is for one person only and any further applications within the same household must be made by each individual.

 Applications based on a positive lateral flow test cannot be accepted.
 If you wish to claim the test and trace support payment you must have a PCR test.

 If you are employed in adult social care, your employer will have received ICF funding to cover your earnings for the period of your self-isolation, and therefore you will not be eligible for the support payment as you will not have had a loss of income due to self-isolation.